Spicy salmon chimichurri rice bowls

 - 1 large ripe avocado

-- Preheat the oven to 400 degrees and line a baking sheet/pan.
+- Preheat the oven to 400 degrees and line a large baking sheet/pan.

 - To make the chimichurri, simply combine all of the ingredients in a large bowl or measuring cup and whisk until thoroughly combined.